data-iitd/frocc/README.md

  ```

 ## Disclaimer
 This is released as a research prototype.
 It is not meant to be a production quality implementation.
 It has been made open source to enable easy reproducibility of research results.
-If you are interested in using this in a production, please send an email to data.cse.iitd@gmail.com.